Best Wildlife Holidays in Alaska: Photo Gallery

 The best time to spot a grizzly is between June and September (late June – late July for bears fishing at Brooks Falls, Katmai).

 Where to see grizzly bears: consider a small group wildlife tour taking in two of Alaska’s prime grizzly bear locations in the safe hands of an expert guide – with a 100% success rate of finding bears.

 Alaska is home to the largest population of grey wolves in the US – but that doesn’t mean they’re easy to spot.
 The majestic creatures like to keep out of human sight and, contrary to their mythological image, they rarely attack people.

 Spot wolves in winter or summer throughout mainland Alaska and on the major islands.
 Your best bet is to head to a national park like Denali, where the shy creatures are more likely to come out of hiding.

-Where to see wolves: our self-drive itinerary, Best of Denali and the Kenai Fjords, takes you through two of Alaska’s most beautiful regions and allows for a 2-night stay in Denali National Park, prime wolf-spotting territory.
+Where to see wolves: take a self-drive itinerary, Alaska’s Natural Wonders, takes you through Alaska’s stunning landscapes and allows for a 2-night stay in Denali National Park, prime wolf-spotting territory.

 You’ll find more Steller sea lions in Alaska than anywhere else in the world.
 Not to be confused with their smaller California cousins, the magnificent mammals can be seen all over Alaska’s south coast.

 During summer, huge groups of sea lions gather on rookeries, basking in the sun and diving into the cold Pacific waters to catch food.